The 1/3 Rule of Budgeting and How to Use It the Right Way

 Breakdown of the 1/3 Rule of Budgeting

-The one third rule of budgeting is a financial planning classic.
+The 1/3 third rule of budgeting is a financial planning classic.
 Let’s go over this simple rule of money management in brief, so you can get started budgeting and saving!
 And scroll down to the bottom to watch my short video about budgeting.

 Q: What is the 1/3 rule for budgeting?